Doc Murphy

 It's Mathematically IMPOSSIBLE for EVERY Congregation to grow BIG in ANY City.

 It’s sad to keep hearing ministers say, “If a local church isn’t growing then something is wrong”.
 What they mean is if a small local church isn’t growing...
-There are some churches that have grown to 1,000, 10,000, 20,000, and so forth and have stopped growing.
-These same ministers NEVER say those churches are stagnated, or something is wrong with the leaders or something is wrong with the church.
-No, if you’re going to say that something is wrong with the small church that stopped at 20 people, then something is wrong with the large church that stopped at 2,000 people.
 Let’s stop the ignorance!
-There is nothing wrong with the guy or the church who has 20 people as long as they are doing what the Bible says concerning discipleship, outreaching, and evangelism.
-Keep reading...
+There is nothing wrong with the shepherd or the church who has 10 people if they are doing what the Bible says concerning discipleship, outreaching, and evangelism.
+Healthy sheep will give birth to other sheep but that doesn’t equate to EVERY church becoming BIG.

 Here are some things to consider: